When Bigger is Worse: A Practitioner's Guide to Model Selection Under Data Scarcity: Additional results

 \subsection{Zero-Shot Performance}

 Table~\ref{tab:zero_shot} reports zero-shot performance of all YOLO11 variants on the OpenStat Madagascar test set using COCO-pretrained weights without fine-tuning.
+We evaluate the COCO-pretrained weights specifically, rather than an EO-specific foundation model, because all our fine-tuned models are initialized from these same weights (Section~\ref{sec:methods}); this zero-shot evaluation therefore isolates the contribution of our pretraining prior to the fine-tuned performance reported in Section~5, rather than benchmarking the best available zero-shot detector for this task.
 All values are near-zero (mAP$_{50} \leq 0.004$ across all models and resolutions), confirming the complete absence of exploitable domain transfer from COCO pretraining to rooftop PV detection.
-Importantly, there is no performance gradient across model sizes --- larger pretrained representations confer no advantage, ruling out the hypothesis that richer features compensate for the domain gap.
+Larger models do not merely fail to benefit from their additional capacity: zero-shot mAP$_{50}$ and recall decrease near-monotonically from YOLO11N to YOLO11L (mAP$_{50}$: 0.0022 to 0.0010; recall: 0.0422 to 0.0096), with only a marginal uptick for YOLO11X.
+This is consistent with the overparameterization penalty documented in Section~5.3: excess capacity appears detrimental even before any task-specific fine-tuning occurs.